eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Depending on the runtime, a create of a workload might fail if the workload is added again while a delete operation for a workload with the same config is still in progress.

 Rationale:
-The restart behavior for unsuccessful creation of a workload makes the system more robust against runtime specific delays on delete operations.
+The restart behavior for unsuccessful creation of a workload makes the system more resilient against runtime specific failures.

 Tags:
 - RuntimeFacade